-Deals with transistor amplifiers, frequency response, integrated electronics, differential amplifiers, operational amplifiers, feedback amplifiers, and non-linear analogue circuits.
-The above areas along with A/D and D/A converters are developed with view to interfacing sensors to computer equipment.
-Switching issues in digital electronic systems are also considered.
+This course deals with transistor amplifier circuits, multi-stage transistor amplifiers, differential amplifiers, power amplifiers, operational amplifiers, feedback amplifiers, and non-linear analogue circuits.
+The above areas along with analogue-to-digital and digital-to-analogue conversion are developed with view to interfacing sensors to computer equipment.
+Practical issues when implementing high-performance analogue electronic systems are also discussed.

 Written Assignment: Written Assignments